seatable/seatable-app-template/README.md

 The plug-in package is a file in zip format.
 The directory structure after decompression is as follows

 ```
-   your-plugin
+   your-app
-     -main.js // compiled js file
+     - main.js // compiled js file
-     -info.json // plugin info file
+     - info.json // app info file
-     -media // plugin static files folder
-     -media / main.css // compiled css file
+     - main.css // compiled css file
-     -media / icon.png // icon image of the plugin
-     -media / card_image.png // background image for plugin icon
 ```

 info.json description

 ```
 {
-  "name": '', // English name of plugin, can only contain letters, numbers, underscores, and underscores
+  "name": '', // English name of app, can only contain letters, numbers, underscores, and underscores
-  "version": '', // plugin version number, need to be in a format like 1.0.3
+  "version": '', // app version number, need to be in a format like 1.0.3
-  "display_name": '', // the name the plugin displays on the interface
+  "display_name": '', // the name the app displays on the interface
-  "description": '', // description of plugin function
+  "description": '', // description of app function
-  "has_css": true / false, // whether the plugin contains css files
+  "has_css": true / false, // whether the app contains css files
-  "has_icon": true / false, // whether the plugin contains icon images
+  "has_icon": true / false, // whether the app contains icon images
-  "has_card_image": true / false // whether the plugin contains a background image
+  "has_card_image": true / false // whether the app contains a background image
 }
 ```